samglucas/securityplus/notes.md

 ### 6. VLAN Hopping
 * **Description:** Attacking a switch via "switch spoofing" or "double tagging" to gain access to traffic on other VLANs that should be restricted.
 * **Mitigation:** Disable **Dynamic Trunking Protocol (DTP)**, ensure the native VLAN is not used for user traffic, and explicitly prune unused VLANs from trunks.

+## On-Path Techniques & Mitigations

+### 1. Replay Attack
+* **Description:** An attacker captures valid network traffic (like an authentication packet) and later re-transmits it to the server to gain unauthorized access or repeat a transaction.
+* **Mitigation:** Use **one-time tokens (nonces)**, timestamps, and sequence numbers to ensure each request is unique and expires quickly.

+### 2. Session Replay / Hijacking
+* **Description:** While similar to a standard replay, this specifically involves capturing a valid session ID or cookie to take over an active user's session without needing credentials.
+* **Mitigation:** Implement **Session ID regeneration** after login and ensure all session cookies use the `Secure` and `HttpOnly` flags.

+### 3. Downgrade Attacks
+* **Description:** Forcing a connection to move from a secure, modern protocol (like TLS 1.3) to an older, vulnerable version (like SSL 3.0) to exploit known cryptographic weaknesses.
+* **Mitigation:** Disable support for legacy protocols (SSL 2.0/3.0, TLS 1.0/1.1) and ensure servers are configured to prefer high-strength ciphers.

+### 4. SSL Stripping (HTTP Stripping)
+* **Description:** The attacker intercepts the initial request to a secure site and forces the victim's browser to communicate over unencrypted HTTP while the attacker maintains an HTTPS connection with the server.
+* **Mitigation:** Use **HSTS (HTTP Strict Transport Security)** to instruct browsers to never connect to your domain via HTTP.

+### 5. Browser-Based (Man-in-the-Browser)
+* **Description:** Compromising the browser itself (often via malicious extensions) to intercept or modify data *before* it is encrypted and sent over the network.
+* **Mitigation:** Use **Endpoint Detection and Response (EDR)**, keep browsers updated, and enforce strict policies against unauthorized browser extensions.